minimit/minimit-anima/README.md

 It's built to have fast animation execution, and it has an api similar to jquery animate, with animations queueing.

-By default the anima method do **automatic fallback animation** on browsers without transitions or transform3d, and **instant animation** on browser without transforms.
+By default the anima method do **automatic fallback animation** on browsers without transitions or transform3d.

 It also does scale, rotate and skew animations on browsers without transitions thanks to <a href="https://github.com/louisremi/jquery.transform.js" target="_blank">jquery.transform.js</a> included in the plugin.